intellifi-nl/webapi-doc/README.md

 This document contains the official Intellifi Brain web API documentation.
 The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our equipment in a powerful and simple way.
 Our end-to-end [solution](http://intellifi.nl/) allows you to localize your real world items based different RFID technologies.
 The results of these physical detections are immediately available on our cloud based API (on-prem is available).

 By default the API is accessible on: https://`brain_host`/api/`resource`.`format`/`id`
-* The `brain_host` will be provided to you when you are evaluating or purchasing our product.
-Please contact us if you want to perform some experiments, we always have a play around brain available.
+* `brain_host` will be provided to you when you are evaluating or purchasing our product.
+Please contact us if you want to do some experiments.
+We can provide with information about our public sandbox.
-* The `resource` shall contain the resource that you want to query.
-This is always the plural form of a noun, e.g. items, spots, events.
+* `resource` shall contain the resource that you want to query.
-* The **optional** `format` field allows you to request a different output format (json, csv or txt).
+* **optional** `format` field allows you to request a different output format (json, csv or txt).
 The default (and most used) serialization is [JSON](https://en.wikipedia.org/wiki/JSON).
 For this reason you may completely leave out the extension.
-* The **optional** `id` indicates which specific resource you wish to access.
+* **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.

 You can authenticate your HTTP requests with an API key.
 You may add this key to query paramters (?key=`your_key`)) or as an extra header `X-Api-Key`=`your_key`.
 Your login session to the brain will also authenticate API requests.
 This makes exploring the API easier.
 More important details on security can be found on [this page](security.md).